-On January 13, 2020, the Corporation entered into the South32 Agreement with South32 Base Metals Ireland Limited ("South32 Ireland"), a wholly-owned subsidiary of South32, to advance the Rathkeale, Kingscourt and Fermoy projects (the "Projects") in the Limerick Basin in the Republic of Ireland.
-These projects are 100%-owned by Adventus through its wholly-owned subsidiary, Adventus Ireland.
-The South32 Agreement grants South32 Ireland the right to acquire a 70% interest in the Projects by sole funding €3,500,000 in exploration on the Projects over a four-year period.
+On January 13, 2020, the Corporation entered into the South32 Agreement with South32 Base Metals Ireland Limited ("South32 Ireland"), a wholly-owned subsidiary of South32, to advance the South32 Earn-In Projects of Rathkeale, Fermoy and Kingscourt in the Limerick Basin in the Republic of Ireland.
+These projects are 100%-owned by Adventus through its wholly-owned subsidiary, Adventus Zinc Ireland Limited ("Adventus Ireland").
+The South32 Agreement grants South32 Ireland the right to acquire a 70% interest in the South32 Earn-In Projects by sole funding €3,500,000 in exploration on these projects over a four-year period.
 Adventus Ireland will operate the exploration activities during the earn-in period.
 On March 24, 2020, Adventus Ireland received approval for the earn-in agreement and funding arrangement from the Department of Communications, Climate Action and Environment ("DCCAE") in the Republic of Ireland.
 Adventus and South32 commenced the exploration program with the first technical committee meeting to approve the 2020 work plan in late March of 2020.
+In the quarter ended June 30, 2020, the Corporation received €499,000 from South32, representing reimbursements for prior expenditures up to the first quarter of 2020 as well as advances towards the budgeted expenditures for the second quarter of 2020.
+As at June 30, 2020, South32 has funded €391,000 of the South32 Earn-In Projects.